AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

 Congratulations!
 You have finally pieced together a complete nautilus service.
-Now other entities in your cloud (like another service or even a javascript client) can create, persist, and retrieve recipes without maintaining the data themselves.
-In the next section you will learn how to create services that manage a database as well as relationships between various services in our system.
+In the next section you will learn how to create services that manage and persist database entries for your application.